FH-Potsdam/urban-data-vis-cards-website/src/site/calibrate.md

 <p>This activity should have helped you get closer to a final concept.
 If you want to further improve, use another iteration of either <a href="/critique/">Critique</a> or <a href="/calibrate/">Calibrate</a> activities.</p>
 </section>

-6. Flip the axis to highlight the current state of the visualisation.

-7. Place the marker to indicate how it should be improved.

-8. Sketch ideas how to improve the vis.

-9. To inspire the process, each group goes through the reflection cards, that are relevant for the selected dimensions.